swan-io/use-form/README.md

 ## API

-⚠️ The API are described using TypeScript pseudocode.
+⚠️ The API are described using TypeScript pseudocode.<br>
 These types does not necessarily exists / are not always valid.

 ### useForm()